- What is a Trademark?

 A patent owner has the right to use the patented invention, or may license to other parties to use the invention, or sell the right of the invention to someone else who will then become the new owner of the patent.

 Yes.
-A search can be conducted at the Public Search Room, MyIPO or via internet access to Patent and Trade Mark Administration System (PANTAS) on earlier Malaysian patent documents.
+A search can be conducted at the Public Search Room, MyIPO or via internet access to IP Online on earlier Malaysian patent documents.

 Yes, provided that the applicant files an application within 12 months of the disclosure.

 - What is the total cost to file a patent and utility innovation application?